20 Surprising Facts About Sleep

 The Psychology of Sleep

-7. One of the sleep psychology facts is that getting enough sleep helps you manage the emotional stress during the day.
-Unfortunately, the daily stress can lead to sleep disturbances.
+7. One of the sleep psychology facts is that getting enough sleep helps you manage the emotional tension during the day.
+Unfortunately, the daily nervousness can lead to sleep disturbances.
 It is a vicious cycle.
-Stressful events during the day affect sleep, and sleep quality affects how well you manage the stress.
-Emotional stress influences dream content and patterns too.
+Such events during the day affect sleep, and sleep quality affects how well you manage it.
+Emotional tension influences dream content and patterns too.

 8. You should fall asleep within 10-20 minutes.
-However, stress can develop if you start thinking it is taking you too long to fall asleep.
+However, discomfort can develop if you start thinking it is taking you too long to fall asleep.
 It then reduces sleep quality.

 9. According to sleep psychologists, humans are the only mammals who sometimes consciously avoid sleeping when tired.
 You may work two shifts, stay up too late watching movies or take the cheapest flights in the middle of the night.
 Frequently depriving yourself of sleep can lead to various physical and mental issues.